shoprunback/documentation/source/includes/php/api_elements/_company.md

 ### Company

-The class Company represents your company.
+The class Company contains the informations about your company.

 #### Parameters